The Power of a Last Will and Testament in Kentucky

 - Signature: The will must be signed by the testator or by someone else at their direction and in their presence.

-- Witnesses: It requires the presence and signatures of two witnesses with no vested interest in the estate, as stipulated by § 394.040 of the Kentucky Revised Statutes.
+- Witnesses: It requires the presence and signatures of two witnesses or three witnesses with no vested interest in the estate, as stipulated by § 394.040 of the Kentucky Revised Statutes.

 Are Oral, Digital, or Electronic Wills Valid in Kentucky?

-When crafting a will, the following steps are crucial:
+When crafting a will, the following steps are crucial:- Determine Your Assets

-- List all real estate, bank accounts, personal property, and any other assets.
+- List all real estate, bank accounts, money, personal property, and other assets.

 - Specify any outstanding debts and expenses.